cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

         half_dim = self.dim // 2 # Step 1
         embeddings = math.log(10000) / (half_dim - 1) # Step 2

-        # COMPLETE THIS FOR THE RESTE OF THE STEPS 3, 4, 5
+        # COMPLETE THIS FOR THE REST OF THE STEPS 3, 4, 5

         return embeddings
 ```